Bryan-Az/Mathematics-LLM/demo/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
+4. Ensure tests pass locally
-4. Submit a pull request
+5. Submit a pull request

 ## Future Improvements